open-telemetry/oteps/text/0148-sampling-probability.md

 ### Trace Sampling

-Sampling techniques are always about lowering the cost of data collection and analsyis, but in trace collection and analsysis specifically, approaches can be categorized by whether they reduce Tracer overhead.
+Sampling techniques are always about lowering the cost of data collection and analysis, but in trace collection and analysis specifically, approaches can be categorized by whether they reduce Tracer overhead.
 Tracer overhead is reduced by not recording spans for unsampled traces and requires making the sampling decision for a